shiftkey/fluxsharp-proof-of-concept/README.md

 The goal with views is to be as immutable as possible.
 I was skeptical at first, but am finding it rather pleasant to make these views as dumb as possible.

-I've not brought over the React `render` behaviour because I don't really care about it at this stage - too much work for questionable benefits, and with XAML being fairly declarative already I'm not really interested in reinventing that wheel.
+I've not brought over the React `render` behavior because I don't really care about it at this stage - too much work for questionable benefits, and with XAML being fairly declarative already I'm not really interested in reinventing that wheel.